Biography

 Pianist Yihan Sun is an active soloist, chamber musician, and educator who has performed across the United States.
 She is currently an affiliate faculty member at Metropolitan State University of Denver and maintains a thriving private studio.

-Yihan holds a Doctor of Musical Arts in Collaborative Piano from the University of Maryland, and a Master of Music in Piano Performance from Peabody Conservatory at Johns Hopkins University.
-During her time at Peabody, she studied under Alexander Shtarkman, chair of the piano department, and was a scholarship recipient, earning the Sidney Friedberg Prize in Chamber Music in 2020.
-She also participated in masterclasses led by Leon Fleisher.
+Yihan holds a Doctor of Musical Arts in Collaborative Piano from the University of Maryland, where she studied under Professor Rita Sloan and worked as a graduate assistant.
+She also earned a Master of Music in Piano Performance from Peabody Conservatory at Johns Hopkins University.
+At Peabody, she studied with Alexander Shtarkman, chair of the piano department, and was a scholarship recipient.
+In 2020, she was awarded the Sidney Friedberg Prize in Chamber Music.

-A prizewinner in the 4th Kawai Asia Piano Competition, the 4th Shenzhen Piano Open Competition, and the TMTA Piano Competition, Yihan has appeared at prestigious festivals such as the Colorado College Summer Music Festival, Eastern Music Festival, and the Castleman Quartet Program, where she performed in masterclasses for distinguished artists including Kim-Woo Paik, Seymour Bernstein, and the Ying Quartet.
+A prizewinner in the 4th Kawai Asia Piano Competition, the 4th Shenzhen Piano Open Competition, and the TMTA Piano Competition, Yihan has served as a piano fellow at prestigious festivals including the Colorado College Summer Music Festival, the Eastern Music Festival, and the Castleman Quartet Program.
+During her studies, she also performed in masterclasses for distinguished artists including Leon Fleisher, Kim-Woo Paik, Seymour Bernstein, and the Ying Quartet.

 An experienced and dedicated educator, Yihan has been teaching privately since 2014.
 She remains an active performer and mentor in the Denver area, helping her students achieve significant growth in their musical development.
 She is currently accepting new students for both in-person and online lessons.